 These connections transfer lateral loads between side and main members with fasteners loaded in shear perpendicular to their axis.
 Lateral connections may offer ductile behavior if designed properly.
-The design of these connections is governed by the provisions in CSA O86:24 Clause 12.12.10.1, and requires evaluating the:
+Refer to Appendix A: General Connection Information (Page 76) for further information.
+The adjusted lateral capacity of the connection, Z'r, is governed by the provisions in NDS 2024 Section 12.3, and is calculated as the minimum of: